-No comparisons between how much people liked the pastor’s wife before you.
+Make no comparisons between how much people liked the pastor’s wife before you.

-Married to a Pastor.com is a blog for pastors wives focused on offering encouragement for a pastor’s wife as well as insight on being a pastor’s wife…from one pastor’s wife to another.
+Married to a Pastor.com is a blog for pastors’ wives focused on offering encouragement for a pastor’s wife as well as insight on being a pastor’s wife…from one pastor’s wife to another.